FredericGariepy/LighthouseLabs/PKM/W2/D2/Security Categorization Case Study.md

 > Instead, narrowing down in our basic search with `TitanFTP 2019` will yeild narrower results
 >
 > This leads us to two Vulnerabilities CVE-2022-34006 and CVE-2022-34005.
 Both Vuln IDs relate to Microsoft SQL Express.
+>
+> Then, asses the impact of the vulnerabilities onto the data owner's asssets.

 #### Threat assesment
 - [CVE-2022-34005](https://nvd.nist.gov/vuln/detail/CVE-2022-34005)